 I can apply for both the bursary and the apprenticeship.

 True!
 As long as you meet the eligibility for both schemes, you can apply for either or both.
 Of course, if you gain a place on both, you’ll need to choose one!

 As long as you’re eligible, you can apply for either or both schemes, , and you’ll start with the application form.
 This is where we’ll ask you to provide information that confirms your identity, nationality, where you live, your age, academic qualifications and expected grades.
 It’s also your opportunity to say more about you in your own words.
 It takes a bit of time to complete but you can save the information and come back to complete it.

-We’re proud to say that we’re a Disability Confident employer, dedicated to providing guaranteed interviews to all candidates with disabilities who meet our minimum criteria, so please let us know if that applies to you.
+We’re proud to say that we’re a Disability Confident employer, which means we’re committed to ensuring a fair and proportionate number of disabled applicants who meet the minimum criteria will be offered an interview.
+You can also request reasonable adjustments.
+Please let us know if that applies to you.